stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

     <div class="arrow"></div>...
 </div>

 AoE openers are less rigid than boss openers.
-Keep in mind that these will change simply based by what cooldowns you have available on a pull-by-pull basis and you should aim to maximise the value from what is available at that time.
+Keep in mind that these will change simply based by what cooldowns you have available on a pull-by-pull basis and you should aim to maximize the value from what is available at that time.
 Here are some general rules:
-   - {{ site.data.talent.lr }} is a rather significant buff to your aoe burst via {{ site.data.talent.sk }}, where possible try to ensure at least one {{ site.data.talent.lr }} buff is running on a target prior to using {{ site.data.talent.sk }} charges!
+   - {{ site.data.talent.lr }} is a rather significant buff to your AoE burst via {{ site.data.talent.sk }}, where possible try to ensure at least one {{ site.data.talent.lr }} buff is running on a target prior to using {{ site.data.talent.sk }} charges!
    - Pool maelstrom at the end of a current pull to have resources available at the start of the next pull, this dramatically improves the consistent performance from pull-to-pull and eases the feeling of 'ramp' time in the rotation.
-   - On pulls that include 6+ targets it is ideal to have {{ site.data.talent.sop }} active for both charges of {{ site.data.talent.sk }} and given the maelstrom generated you can cast {{ site.data.spell.eq }} twice between them, this means that if you do not have maelstrom from a previous pack you may need to hold {{ site.data.talent.sk }} until slightly later in the pull or simply forego this value in favour of using {{ site.data.talent.sk }} without {{ site.data.talent.sop }}.
+   - On pulls that include 6+ targets it is ideal to have {{ site.data.talent.sop }} active for both charges of {{ site.data.talent.sk }} and given the maelstrom generated you can cast {{ site.data.spell.eq }} twice between them, this means that if you do not have maelstrom from a previous pack you may need to hold {{ site.data.talent.sk }} until slightly later in the pull or simply forego this value in favor of using {{ site.data.talent.sk }} without {{ site.data.talent.sop }}.
    - Avoid placing {{ site.data.talent.lmt }} prematurely, if the tank does not have sufficient aggro then its possible for it to be killed directly by mobs which greatly reduces its value

 ## 1 Target Priority